-Another good example of a wear-and-tear process—which I shamelessy stole from Aubrey de Grey’s repertoire—is that of cars.
+Another good and more fitting example (which I shamelessly stole from Aubrey de Grey‘s repertoire) is that of cars.
 A car is a machine with moving parts; as you use it, these parts will wear out because of friction, oxidation, mechanical stress, and what you have.
 The daily amount of damage the car inflicts on itself as a consequence of its use isn’t much, but it piles up day by day.
 Without proper, regular maintenance, your car will eventually become a useless piece of junk.

 These are both a pretty good analogies for ageing: As you ‘use’ your body—and by use I mean simply ‘being alive’—you constantly cause some damage to it (or rather, your metabolism does).
 The damage occurring in a day is pretty much insignificant, but it piles up throughout your life.
-The good news is, your body is set up to tolerate a certain amount of that damage, and it possesses biological, self-repair machinery that fixes you up to an extent; the bad news is, your body can tolerate only a certain amount of damage, after which even your self-repair machinery will start falling apart.
-This is the point where the damage produced by your metabolism starts piling up faster and faster, until your body goes south on you and all kind of age-related diseases and disabilities will begin manifesting themselves.
-Of course, this is not all: Even if your room gets insanely messy, it’s hardly going to crumble to dust because of that, and you’ll always be able to clean it up.
-Too bad this is not true of humans: If your body’s inner workings get too ‘messy’, you die.
-(Without maintanance, your car will also fall apart beyond repair, too.)
-Now, I don’t really mean to burst any bubbles, but I’ve heard people comparing ageing to ‘slowly walking into the sunset’, and it seems to me it’s actually more like being tied to a wheelchair as you dash down a really steep hill overlooking a scorpion pit.
-With or without sunset—I don’t care, really.
+The good news is, your body is set up to tolerate a certain amount of that damage, and it possesses biological, self-repair machinery that fixes you up to an extent; the bad news is, your body can tolerate only a certain amount of damage, and past a certain point (the peak of reproductive age) even your self-repair machinery will start falling apart.
+In time, the damage produced by your metabolism starts piling up faster and faster, until your body goes south on you and all kind of age-related diseases and disabilities will begin manifesting themselves.